Fireworks in the Gardens

 A portion of the backyard terraced beds accented by Spigelia marilandica (Indian pink; front) and Lysimachia punctata (back left)

 Mary Baker’s garden.
-Almost all are tetraploids.
-About 200 are newer daylily
+Almost all are tetraploids, and 140 are newer daylily

 cultivars registered during the past ten years.
 Daylilies created by many